Battlefield-tested skincare: This brand tested its entire line with the military

 As market intelligence firm CB Insights notes, the male grooming sector is growing, with far more DTC and other brands catering to an evolving male consumer.
 Last year men spent $6.9 billion on skincare products, outpacing bath, deodorant, and hair categories, reports Euromonitor.
 The market is expected to surpass $35 million in the next four years as both established players (Hims, Beautycounter) and newcomers (Huron, Disco) revamp the once humdrum category.

-In the coming year, Sierra Bravo will release more basics, such as bath products, shampoos, and maybe a few products that are designed to be both clean and high-performing.
+In the coming year, Bravo Sierra will release more basics, such as bath products, shampoos, and maybe a few products that are designed to be both clean and high-performing.
 Catering to the more health-conscious millennial, the startup released a natural-based, aluminum-free deodorant—no easy feat for a product meant to withstand the battlefield.

 Therein, of course, lies the brand’s marketing strategy.
 As Guilbert explains, leveraging the Army-tough mindset only helps better convey the products’ efficacy: “Listen, if it’s good enough for them in the condition they’re in, then it should be good enough for you in whatever conditions you may be,” he says.
 “Whether you’re camping or going to the gym, it should work for you.
 We’re making that assumption.
 That’s the basic kind of premise of our development process.”